JungeAlexander/blogdown_website/content/blog/2018_10_17_cocoscore_preprint.md

 Our preprint describing CoCoScore was posted on bioRxiv yesterday.
-CoCoScore is a novel context-aware co-occurrence scoring scheme for text mining applications.
+CoCoScore is a novel, context-aware co-occurrence scoring scheme for text mining applications.
 Our method can be used to extract biomedical relations, such as protein-protein interactions, from the scientific literature.

 ![](/posts/2017-11-26/CoCoScore-text-small.png)